networknt/light-doc/content/tutorial/common/discovery/static.md

 cp -r ~/networknt/discovery/api_d/generated/ ~/networknt/discovery/api_d/static
 ```

 Let's start updating the code in static folders for each project.
-If you are
-using Intellij IDEA Community Edition, you need to open the discovery folder in
-`~/networknt` and then import each project by right click pom.xml from the static
-folder and select Add as Maven project.
+If you are using IntelliJ IDEA Community Edition, you need to open the discovery folder in `~/networknt` and then import each project by right click pom.xml from the static folder and select Add as Maven project.

-As indicated from the title, we're going to hard code urls in API to API calls
-within configuration files (ie. services will be deployed on the known hosts with known ports)
+As indicated from the title, we're going to hard-code URLs in API to API calls within configuration files (i.e. services will be deployed on the known hosts with known ports)

 ## Configuring the APIs

 ### API A

-For `API A`, as it is calling `API B` and `API C`, its handler needs to be changed to
-call two other APIs and needs to load a configuration file that define the
-urls for `API B` and `API C`.
+For `API A`, as it is calling `API B` and `API C`, its handler needs to be changed to call two other APIs and needs to load a configuration file that defines the URLs for `API B` and `API C`.

 `DataGetHandler.java`